joshhus/blockchain-sw-25/howto/ibp-console-identities.md

 You need to enter the following information when you register a new identity with your CA.

 - **Enroll ID** and **Enroll Secret**: This identity has an ID and secret, which is analogous to a username and password, that you specify during the deployment of your CA. You can use this admin ID and secret to create certificates with this identity by using this console or the Fabric CA client.
-- **Type**: When the CA was deployed, the administrator specified the types of identities issued by the CA. Common examples of identity types would include peer, orderer, admin, and client (applications).
+- **Type**: When the CA was deployed, the administrator specified the types of identities issued by the CA. Common examples of identity types include peer, orderer, admin, and client (applications).
 Select the identity type for this user from the list of available types.
 - **Affiliation**: (Optional) Advanced users only.
 This field is only visible if affiliations are defined for your CA. An affiliation is the part of an organization that you want to associate with this user.
 For example, this could be a department or unit that operates an application or a peer.
 It is possible to restrict a particular CA admin to be able to register only users within their own department within an organization by setting their affiliation.
 CA affiliations are defined by using the Fabric CA [Affiliation Command](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/clientcli.html#affiliation-command){: external}.
 - **Maximum Enrollments**: Optionally, enter the number of times that you can enroll or generate certificates by using this identity.
 Specifying a limited number of enrollments helps protect the security of your nodes and applications.
 It defaults to unlimited enrollments.
 - **Attributes**: Optionally, you can specify any [attribute-based access control](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/users-guide.html#attribute-based-access-control){: external} attributes for the user.
 For example, you can use this section to [create another CA admin](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-console-identities#ibp-console-identities-ca-identity) with authority to register and enroll new identities.
 You can see a full list of available Fabric CA attributes in the [Registering a new identity](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/users-guide.html#registering-a-new-identity){: external} section of the Fabric CA users guide.